batter

 - (metalworking) To flatten (metal) by hammering, so as to compress it inwardly and spread it outwardly.

-- A binge, a heavy drinking session.
+- (countable, slang) A binge; a heavy drinking session.

-- Synonyms: binge
+- Synonyms: bender, binge

 - When he went on a batter, he became very violent.